Romiix07/OPTC-LvlUP-Calculator/README.md

 # OPTC-PLvlUP-Calculator

-One Piece Treasure Cruise Pirate-Level Up Calculator, Calculate how many P-Lvl-Up you can get for free in One Piece Treasure Cruise, in how many runs and how much time.
+One Piece Treasure Cruise Pirate-Level Up Calculator.

+Calculate how many P-Lvl-Up you can get for free in One Piece Treasure Cruise, in how many runs and how much time.

 Edit "infos" file with the help of "exemple" then: